zulip/zulip/docs/subsystems/sending-messages.md

 send latency of 1 second per 2000 users is totally fine.
-But we need to do this in a way that doesn’t create problems if any of the thousands of “inactive” users come back (or one of the active users sends a private message to one of the inactive users), since it’s impossible for the software to know which users are eventually coming back or will eventually be interacted with by an existing user.
+But we need to do this in a way that doesn’t create problems if any of the thousands of “inactive” users come back (or one of the active users sends a direct message to one of the inactive users), since it’s impossible for the software to know which users are eventually coming back or will eventually be interacted with by an existing user.